Hike the Yellow River Trail’s scenic, forested, riverside banks to a terraced waterfall at Yellow River Park near Stone Mountain.

-This 3.2 mile hike on the Yellow River Trail explores the most scenic stretches of the Yellow River’s sandy, meandering shores.
+This 3.2-mile hike explores the most scenic stretches of the river’s sandy, meandering shores.
 The unpaved trail hugs the river for most of its length, exploring the park’s southwest riverine banks.
 And the trail’s elevation runs nearly level on this hike, making the trail equally suitable for trail running.

-Yellow River Trail: the hike
+Yellow River Park: the hike

-(We recommend tracking the Yellow River Trail via GPS, like the Garmin Oregon 600, for the easiest wayfinding.
-There are many intersecting trails in the network – and many signs simply state distance to the trailhead.
-But the signs don’t state which trailhead, and with multiple trailheads and weaving, looping trails, navigation can get tricky without GPS.)
+We recommend tracking this trail with a handheld GPS or a GPS smartphone app for the easiest wayfinding.
+There are many intersecting trails in the network – and many signs simply state the distance to the trailhead.
+But the signs don’t state which trailhead, and with multiple trailheads and weaving, looping trails, navigation can get tricky without a GPS.